-If I’m feeling fancy, I like to take it to the next level and brush the crust with an egg wash to get that golden brown color and then top it with grated parmesan cheese, but it’s totally optional.
+If I’m feeling fancy, I like to take it to the next level and brush the crust with an egg wash to get that golden brown color.
+Then top it with grated parmesan cheese, but it’s totally optional.

 Recipe Card